RhuanSchmidt0505/AluraBooksRhuan2A/README.md

-# AluraBooksRhuan2A
+# AluraBooks2A
-Site desenvolvido com a professora Vla
+Site desenvolvido com a 2ª A.